Syria warns Israel after "latest air raids" - Al Jazeera

-it's become clear that arms funding, by the U.S. and/or Israel, has occurred in the context of an insurrection that's recently occurred in Syria. examining Assad's past - a family semi-dynasty in Syria, with a claimed 1.5 billion dollar fortune - could easily provoke some people to point fingers at him as the sole aggressor - especially in combination with heavily publicized reports from the last several years of many real and imaginary attacks by the Assad administration, but a more calm approach is needed to understand the nature of the conflict. we have to look at his history of opposing U.S. 'interventionism' (invasions), opposing territorial expansions in the region by Israel (which, contrary to some people's beliefs, constitute military invasions on lands with established settlements). at the same time, we are forced to acknowledge reported human rights violations in Syria, including major surveillance and anti-protest symptoms of anti-democratic elements ruling the society.
+It's become clear that arms funding, by the U.S. And/or Israel, has occurred in the context of an insurrection that's recently occurred in Syria.
+Examining Assad's past - a family semi-dynasty in Syria, with a claimed 1.5 billion dollar fortune - could easily provoke some people to point fingers at him as the sole aggressor - especially in combination with heavily publicized reports from the last several years of many real and imaginary attacks by the Assad administration.
+But a more calm approach is needed to understand the nature of the conflict.
+We have to look at his history of opposing U.S. "interventionism" (invasions), opposing territorial expansions in the region by Israel (which, contrary to some people's belief, constitute military invasions on lands with established settlements).
+At the same time, we are forced to acknowledge reported human rights violations in Syria, including major surveillance and anti-protest symptoms of anti-democratic elements ruling the society.

-nonetheless, the U.S. and Israel complexes are unequivocably the aggressors in the scenario, and it should be noted that the citizens of 'Syria' has had their 'territorial airspace' invaded by Israel.
-'Syria' has reacted predictably, describing the attacks as part of an implicit declaration of war, and has also described the internationally-funded insurrection as an extension of the U.S./Israel alliance, which is clearly the truth.
+All considered, the U.S. And Israel complexes are unequivocably the aggressors in the scenario, and it should be noted that the citizens of "Syria" has had their "territorial airspace" invaded by Israel.
+"Syria" has reacted predictably, describing the attacks as part of an implicit declaration of war, and has also described the internationally-funded insurrection as an extension of the U.S./Israel alliance, which is clearly the truth.

-there are human rights concerns under Assad, but they appear to be completely negligible when compared to the human rights concerns posed by the U.S. and Israeli 'governments'/complexes, both intraterritorially and extraterritorially. it is possible that Assad is somehow complicit in engineering the conflict alongside them, but that seems unlikely, especially given his refusal to support the U.S. invasion of Iraq at the time.
+There are human rights concerns under Assad, but they appear to be completely negligible when compared to the human rights concerns posed by the U.S. And Israeli "governments", both intraterritorially and extraterritorially.
+It is possible that Assad is somehow complicit in engineering the conflict alongside them, but that seems unlikely, especially given his refusal to support the U.S. Invasion of Iraq at the time.